Report: UK clearly overwhelmed by surge in migrant crossings

 Neal described the department’s data as “inexcusably awful” and said its security check equipment was “often first generation and unreliable.”

+More than 200 migrants absconded from secure hotels after arriving in Britain in just four months, his report found, and some didn’t have their biometrics recorded.

-The inspector said his report was submitted to Home Secretary Priti Patel in February, and should have been published in April.
-He said he was “frustrated” by the way the Home Office sat on his findings for months before publishing them on Thursday.
+The inspector said his report was submitted to Home Secretary Priti Patel in February and should have been published in April.
+He said he was “frustrated” by the way the Home Office sat on his findings for months.

 The Home Office said it has accepted all of Neal’s recommendations and it has already changed the way it managed migrants arriving in small boats.